MCReagan/HomeworkModule1/README.md

 ## Description

 This website is for companies seeking to get the most out of their advertising and online presence.
+Source code has been edited to follow semantic structure and for ease of navigation.
+Links to sections within the webpage are now functioning correctly.

 ## Link